-Political analyst Olivier Duhamel said the government could accept the Council's ruling by making the 75 percent tax applicable to households, rather than individuals, and possibly raising the income threshold to 2 million euros.
+Political analyst Olivier Duhamel said the government could accept the Council’s ruling by making the tax applicable to households, rather than individuals, and possibly raising the income threshold to 2 million euros.

-Alternatively, it could using the Council's rejection as justification for making the politically risky decision to ditch the whole idea.
-"In politics, when things get difficult, you are stuck with unpleasant choices," said Duhamel.
+Alternatively, it could using the rejection as justification for ditching the whole idea.
+“In politics, when things get difficult, you are stuck with unpleasant choices,” Duhamel said.

-The ruling will have little effect on public finances but it embarrassed the government again only a few weeks after it suffered a public relations fiasco over an attempt to rescue two shuttered steel furnaces.
+The ruling has little effect on public finances but it has embarrassed the government just weeks after a public relations fiasco over attempts to rescue two idled steel furnaces.

 Hollande will be wary of compounding his problems.
-"Giving up the 75 percent tax without a fight would be an admission of political weakness," said Stephane Rozes, of the CAP political consultancy.
+“Giving up the 75 percent tax without a fight would be an admission of weakness,” said Stephane Rozes of the CAP political consultancy.

 French media have reported even one of Hollande’s economic advisers muttered in private that a 75 percent tax rate amounted to turning France into “Cuba without the sunshine”.

-Hollande has been walking a tightrope since taking power in May as he tries to square his electoral priorities with the demands of financial markets and hold together a government made up of left-wingers and more pro-reform centre-leftists.
+Hollande has been walking a tightrope since taking power in May as he tries to square election promises with the financial market demands without infuriating left-wingers in government.

 Famous for having once said that he disliked rich people, he vowed from day one to fight Europe’s focus on austerity policies and partially reversed a law that raised the retirement age.

-After six months in power, Hollande swung around and announced market-friendly moves to raise sales taxes and cut spending to fund tax relief for companies, explaining the nation that the scale of the economic crisis made this necessary.
+After six months in power, Hollande announced market-friendly moves to raise sales taxes and fund tax relief for companies, explaining that the crisis made this necessary.

 He also capitulated to furious entrepreneurs who revolted over plans to raise capital gains taxes in 2013, agreeing to scrap the measure for small business owners.

 Hollande seems to be struggling, however, to find the right path to tread.
-The 75 percent tax reversal is the latest in a series of communications gaffes that have critics muttering that he is figuring out policy as he goes along.
+The 75 percent tax reversal is the latest in a series of communications gaffes.

-Hollande was ridiculed in November after London Mayor Boris Johnson, a British Conservative, likened his government to French revolutionaries for its threat to nationalise a steelworks where ArcelorMittal planned to shut two ageing blast furnaces.
+Hollande was ridiculed in November after London Mayor Boris Johnson, a British Conservative, likened his government to revolutionaries for threatening to nationalise a steelworks where ArcelorMittal planned to shut blast furnaces.

 In the end, the government secured only a promise that furnace workers would get jobs elsewhere, infuriating unions.

-The tax setback, which drew scathing reactions in French media, is a new blow to Hollande's credibility.
-Senate finance commission head Jean Arthuis said the government had been punished for its "dogmatic blinkered state and its amateurism".
+The tax setback is a new blow.
+Senate finance commission head Jean Arthuis said Hollande’s government had been punished for its “dogmatic blinkered state and its amateurism”.

-Commentators said Hollande was now in a corner over how to tweak the tax proposal to make it applicable to households - like regular income tax - rather than individuals without making it apply to tens of thousands more couples.
+Critics said Hollande was now in a corner over how to tweak the tax to make it apply to households - like regular income tax - without making it apply to tens of thousands of couples.